Automation

 • switch --cycle synthesizes Cmd+Tab events using CGEvent so it behaves like the real keyboard shortcut; switch --to activates the exact PID resolved via AX.

-• relaunch sends quit, termination polling (up to 5 s), the requested delay, and launch as one daemon-held transaction, so even a short daemon idle timeout cannot strand the app closed.
-It refuses to relaunch its own daemon, launches via bundle ID or bundle path, and can wait for isFinishedLaunching before reporting success.
+• With --foreground, relaunch sends the initially selected PID/process-generation receipt, quit, termination polling (up to 5 s), the requested delay, and launch as one daemon-held transaction, so even a short daemon idle timeout cannot strand the app closed.
+The host rejects PID reuse before quit, refuses to relaunch its own daemon, launches via bundle ID or bundle path, can wait for isFinishedLaunching, and returns authoritative previous_process_start_identity_decimal and new_process_start_identity_decimal generations for race-free follow-up cleanup.

 #Examples